Error-331/code_tests/docs/admin/hardware/radio/terms.md

 ways to VHF and UHF ham radios (require a license to operate);

 - WiFi - operates on the 2.4- or 5.6-GHz bands;

+- Scrambler - is a device that transposes or inverts signals or otherwise encodes (usually refers to operations carried out in the digital domain) a message at the sender's side to make the message unintelligible at a receiver not equipped with an appropriately set descrambling device;

+- FRS (The Family Radio Service) - is an improved walkie-talkie radio system.
+This personal radio service uses channelized frequencies around 462 and 467 MHz in the ultra high frequency (UHF) band;

+- Digital Code Squelch (DCS) or CDCSS - is a further development of the continuous tone-coded squelch system or **CTCSS** that uses a slow-speed, binary data stream passed as sub-audible data along with the transmission;

+- Continuous Tone-Coded Squelch System (CTCSS) - it is a use of sub-audible tones that are transmitted along with the speech portion of the transmission which allows more than one agency
+(or fleet) to use the same radio frequency without hearing the other agency on that frequency;

+- Demodulator (Demod) - recovers (demodulates) the original information from an intermediate frequency (IF) that is provided to it by a tuner;

+- Squelch (шумоподавление) - is a circuit function that acts to suppress the audio output of a receiver in the absence of a strong input signal (specialized type of noise gate designed to suppress weak signal);

+- Scanner (radio scanner) - is a radio receiver that can automatically tune, or scan, two or more discrete frequencies, stopping when it finds a signal on one of them and then continuing to scan other frequencies when the initial transmission ceases;